Ewe people: Society and culture

 The Ewe people are a patrilineal people who live in towns, cities and villages that contain lineages.
 Each lineage is headed by the male elder.
-The male ancestors have Ewe are revered, and traditionally, families can trace male ancestors.
-The land owned by an Ewe family is considered an ancestral gift, and they do not sell this gift anyhow.
+The male ancestors of Ewe are revered, and traditionally, families can trace male ancestors.
+The land owned by an Ewe family is considered an ancestral gift, and they do not sell this gift in any way.

 Ewe people are notable for their fierce independence, and they have supported a decentralization of power within a village or through a large state.
-Decisions have been made by a collection of elders, and they have refused to politically support wicked kings or leaders, after their experience with the 17th century powerful despot named Agokoli.
+Decisions have been made by a collection of elders, and they have refused political support to wicked kings or leaders, after their experience with the powerful 17th century despot named Agokoli.
 Despite all their internal conflicts, they come together in times of war and external conflicts.
 In regional matters, the chief traditional priest has been the primary power.
 In contemporary times, the Ewes have attempted to connect and build a common culture and language-driven identity across the three countries where they are commonly found.

-While patrilineal, the Ewe women are traditionally the major merchants and traders, both at wholesale and retail level.
+While the Ewe are patrilineal, women are traditionally the major merchants and traders, both at wholesale and retail level.
 "They deal in a wide variety of items, many of which are produced by men."

-Another notable aspect of Ewe culture, state ethnologists such as Rosenthal and Venkatachalam, is their refusal to blame others, their "deep distress and voluntary acceptance of guilt" for their ancestor's role in the slave trade.
-They have gone to extraordinary lengths to commemorate former slaves midst them, and making the ancestors of the slaves to be revered deities as well.
+Another notable aspect of Ewe culture, as stated by ethnologists such as Rosenthal and Venkatachalam, is their refusal to blame others, their "deep distress and voluntary acceptance of guilt" for their ancestors' role in the slave trade.
+They have gone to extraordinary lengths to commemorate former slaves amidst them, and making the ancestors of the slaves to be revered deities as well.

 Music

 The Ewes have developed a complex culture of music, closely integrated with their traditional religion.
-This includes drumming.
+This includes Ewe drumming.
 Ewes believe that if someone is a good drummer, it is because they inherited a spirit of an ancestor who was a good drummer.

 Ewe music has many genres.
 One is Agbekor, which relates to songs and music around war.
-These cover the range of human emotions associated with the consequence of war, from courage and solidarity inspired by their ancestors, to the invincible success that awaits Ewe warriors, to death and grief of loss.
+These cover the range of human emotions associated with the consequences of war, from courage and solidarity inspired by their ancestors, to the invincible success that awaits Ewe warriors, to death and grief of loss.

 Cross-rhythm drumming is a part of Ewe musical culture.
 In general, Ewe drums are constructed like barrels with wooden staves and metal rings, or carved from a single log.
 They are played with sticks and hands, and often fulfill roles that are traditional to the family.
-The 'child' or 'baby brother' drum, kagan, usually plays on the off beats in a repeated pattern that links directly with the bell and shaker ostinatos.
+The 'child' or 'baby brother' drum, kagan, usually plays on the off-beats in a repeated pattern that links directly with the bell and shaker ostinatos.
 The 'mother' drum, kidi, usually has a more active role in the accompaniment.
 It responds to the larger sogo or 'father' drum.
 The entire ensemble is led by the atsimevu or 'grandfather' drum, largest of the group.

 Lyrical songs are more prevalent in the southern region.
 In the north, flutes and drums generally take the place of the singer's voice.